 Termite swarmers are a natural part of the reproduction cycle of a termite colony.
-Termite swarmers are often viewed as a nuisance: but more importantly, they are an indicator that a colony is present and developing winged male and female reproduction swarmers called “alates.”
-Termite swarmers typically occur between February and May, but in some instances occur other times of the year.
-This event is usually triggered by warmer outside weather conditions.
-In early spring when the weather warms up and there is a period of rain,
+While often viewed as a nuisance, termite swarms are an indicator that a colony is present and trying to expand by developing winged male and female reproduction swarmers called “alates.”

+No - termite swarmers cannot cause damage to a structure; their primary goal is reproduction.
+Termite damage is caused by wingless worker termites.
 Those types of termites are usually found consuming wood framing in your walls and the structural timbers within a crawl space.

 Did you know…Termites cost U.S. property owners over $5 billion each year